Homeowners who have had their houses damaged in a fire often want to repair the damage and keep living there.

 2. Thoroughly inspect the work when finished

-Once your contractor has completed the work on the property, take a final walk-through of the property to make sure the renovations have been completed to your satisfaction.
+Once your contractor has completed the work on the property, take a final walk-through to ensure the renovations have been completed to your satisfaction.

-If all the terms of the contract have been met, including a thorough clean-up, then release the final payment to the contractor for the renovations that were completed.
+If all the contract terms have been met, including a thorough clean-up, then release the final payment to the contractor for the completed renovations.

 3. If part of your plan is to sell the house as fast as possible, you may also want to start looking for a buyer as the property is being renovated.